 The Charles Sturt University crop judging team picked up third place overall in the GrainGrowers Crops Competition and Bachelor of Agricultural Science student Ryan Malone was awarded third place- earning him a spot on a study tour to the United States.

-The Graham Centre was pleased to be able to support the team as part of our committment to build capacity in the industry.
+The Graham Centre was pleased to be able to support the team as part of our commitment to build capacity in the industry.

 The competition involved students from universities in Australia and the United States applying the knowledge they have learned in classrooms in a practical setting.